The Triceratops VS An Elephant

 Triceratops is one of the most famous dinosaurs attributed to its unique feature: the three horns in its head.
 Looking at a Triceratops, you might have compared it to elephants of the modern days because of its tusks and striking body similarity.
 Both are equally magnificent, but it will also be nice to know the differences and similarities.
 It makes me wonder, what are some of the similarities and differences of Triceratops compared to an elephant?

-How does Triceratops compare to an elephant?
+So, how does Triceratops compare to an elephant?
 Triceratops are larger and stronger than modern-day elephants.
 They are similar in that they are both thick-skinned herbivores and have a horned structure on their heads used for their daily activities.

 Dinosaurs have long existed before humans, and their existence has always stirred up our curiosity.
 The presence of modern-day animals that resemble these dinosaurs is one way to glimpse and dig deeper into the life they lived.

 Elephants and Triceratops are just one of the many that have comparative anatomy, which is fascinating.
 In this article, I will share a comparison of the elephants and Triceratops.
 Their similarities and differences will be focused and how they are related to each other.

 Is the Triceratops Bigger Than The Elephant?
 Anatomy Comparison Of Triceratops Compared To An Elephant